mendicant-original/newman/README.md

 * Basic support for email templates are provided via Tilt

-* A barebones configuration system that allows configuring email settings, service settings, and application specific settings is provided.
+* A barebones configuration system allows configuring email settings, service settings, and application specific settings.

 ### For a demonstration of how Newman is used: